nasa/eo-metadata-tools/CMR/python/README.md

 | -t   |          | unit test | Run the unit tests
 | -v   | \<value> | version   | Appends a version number to python and pip commands

-If no flags are given, then `-l -u` is assumed.
+* Note: If no flags are given, then `-l -t` (linter and test) is assumed.
+* Note: -v is useful if multiple versions of python are installed.

 [pep8]: https://www.python.org/dev/peps/pep-0008/ "Python coding standard"
 [cmr]: https://cmr.earthdata.nasa.gov/ "CMR API"